LordSnoosh/SEIR2222/work/w10/d2/01-react-state.md

 Calling the `useState` hook's setter function is an asynchronous operation.

-This means that any synchronous code following the call to the setter will not be accessing the updated state value.
+This means that any synchronous code following the call to the setter will be accessing the "current" value of the state variable, not the updated value.

-The state value won't actually be updated until the subsequent render.
+The state's value won't actually be updated until the subsequent render.

 [This sandbox](https://codesandbox.io/s/updating-state-is-asynchronous-k6jbv?file=/src/App.js) demonstrates this.